Tehran Faces Threats Amid Lack of Shelters and Blocked Roads

 I hope that not many civilians will be killed, says a man in his 40s who TT has been in contact with, who, however, is pleased that many Iranian military leaders have been killed by Israel.

-Even when the internet is working, it is difficult to get in touch with Iranians who can tell what they feel.
+Even when the internet works, it is difficult to get in touch with Iranians who can tell what they feel.
 Security forces are patrolling the streets and it is rumored that the regime is checking social media.
 Already a few days into the escalation with Israel, people who in various ways have expressed themselves negatively about the regime have been arrested.

 Lack shelters

-Israel's Defense Minister Israel Katz threatens that "the population in Tehran will pay the price" for Iran's retaliatory attacks on the country.
-In Israel, dozens of people have been killed – in Iran, the number quickly became three-digit.
+Israel's Defense Minister Israel Katz threatens that "the population of Tehran will pay the price" for Iran's retaliatory attacks on the country.
+In Israel, tens of people have been killed – in Iran, the number quickly became three-digit.
 Iranians, unlike Israelis, lack shelters and when Israel attacks high-ranking military personnel, entire buildings in densely populated areas are often blown up.
 Many civilians have been killed and injured.

-Most attacks occur at night, without warning civilians, since Israel does not want to reveal its plans in advance.
+Most attacks occur at night, without warning civilians, as Israel does not want to reveal its plans in advance.
 Loud explosions penetrate into homes and prevent the population from sleeping.
-The bombardments have made even those who experienced the war between Iran and Iraq in the 1980s jump with fear.
+The bombardments have made even those who experienced the war between Iran and Iraq in the 1980s jump high with fear.

 But where should the people of Tehran go?